tnguyen-win/tnguyen-win.github.io/README.md

 -   Alternatively, you can also use the already set up, `serve` Node package for production testing.

+-   For production testing on GitHub Pages, you can also use the already set up x2 SPA hacks, as described in `webpack.config.js`.

 #### `[OPTIONAL]:` Step 10 (Visual Studio Code)

 -   Install the Code Spell Checker plugin: https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker